nagius/cxm/misc/opennebula/README.md

     Defaults:oneadmin env_keep+="HOME"
     Defaults:oneadmin !requiretty

 * The system datastore /var/lib/one/datastores/0 must be shared between hosts (but not with the frontend).
 You can dedicate one LV on the SAN, with GFS2.
-Yyou can also use NFS, but as you are using cxm, you surely have cman and clvmd already running, so GFS2 is a good choice.
+You can also use NFS, but as you are using cxm, you surely have cman and clvmd already running, so GFS2 is a good choice.
 This datastore is not used to store images, as we use LVM block devices, but is needed to share some configuration files and links.
 A few gigabytes is enough.

 Installation